CynthiaMehul/SIHPS/README.md

 ## Idea
 1. Creation of a website that is easily accessible for users from all over the country which includes multiple languages so it destructs the language barrier.

+2. Developing an application which can we downloaded on both android and IOS, making it portable to use.

-2. Developing an AI chatbot similar to ChatGPT enabling users to type in the case details which in turn gives you the procedure to handle the case.
+3. Developing an AI chatbot similar to ChatGPT enabling users to type in the case details which in turn gives you the procedure to handle the case.

-3. The content management system (CMS) stores details of all the cases filed in Delhi High Court which is later accessed using extensive matching algorithms.
+4. The content management system (CMS) stores details of all the cases filed in Delhi High Court which is later accessed using extensive matching algorithms.

-4. The website also sends you scheduled emails to follow the case proceedings, notices and case progress.
+5. The website also sends you scheduled emails to follow the case proceedings, notices and case progress.

-5. The AI ChatBot servers as a search engine which is more accurate and it follows users to search for cases even with few details.
+6. The AI ChatBot servers as a search engine which is more accurate and it follows users to search for cases even with few details.

 ## Proposed Solution / Architecture Diagram